Barclays: 2020 to present

 In February 2020, it was reported that, in a pilot programme at its London headquarters, the company used tracking software to assess how long employees spent at their desks and warn them if they took excessive breaks.
 Staff who spent too much time away could find this mentioned on their daily report cards.
 Following criticisms by staff, the bank said it had taken steps to ensure that individual data would no longer be visible to managers, although the company still holds this data."

 The bank faced similar privacy concerns in 2017 when it used OccupEye sensors to track staff through black boxes in their desks.

 In September 2020 Barclays invested in Barrenjoey Capital Partners, an Australian investment bank startup.
 In May 2022 Barclays increased its stake in the firm from 9.9 percent to 18.2 percent.

 On 31 October 2021, in a surprise move, group CEO Jes Staley agreed to step down amid investigation of his ties to the sex offender Jeffrey Epstein.
 He was replaced as group CEO by the Indian-born American banker C. S. Venkatakrishnan, who became the first person of Indian origin to lead Barclays.

+In January 2022, François Baroin, mayor of Troyes, became chairman of the French subsidiary of Barclays Bank, where he had served as an adviser since 2018.

 On 1 March 2023 Barclays acquired specialist mortgage lender, Kensington Mortgages.
 Kensington Mortgages, based in Maidenhead, has approximately 600 employees and originated £1.9bn of mortgages during the year ended 31 March 2022.

 In July 2023, Arron Banks said that in 2018, Barclays closed his bank accounts, including business accounts, due to his political views, including his support for Brexit.